ogonz007/neuron/README.md

   5. Your pseudocode can help you breakdown what to code first and the tests to build for (TDD)

 Although there are no real rules for pseudocode I will give a couple basic rules I use for each pseudocode example.
 Our example will be of a relatively simple neuronal circuit model.
-If you are interested in neuroscience or would like an explanation of some of the terms we use please read the section at the end titled "Background".

 Background
 -------------------------------------------